-Generally the impact of sustainability risks is lower for funds that take environmental and social criteria into consideration during investment, and higher for funds that do not take these criteria into consideration during investment.
+Generally the impact of sustainability risks is lower for funds that take ecological and social criteria into consideration during investment, and higher for funds that do not take these criteria into consideration during investment.

-The management company estimates the impact of sustainability risks on the fund's return to be medium as compared to funds with similar investment policies.
-Accordingly it can be assumed that sustainability risks could have an impact on the fund's performance.
+The management company estimates the impact of sustainability risks on the fund's return to be high as compared to funds with similar investment policies.
+Accordingly it can be assumed that sustainability risks could also have a significant impact on the fund's performance.

-Information on the management company's strategies for considering sustainability risks in their decision-making processes regarding investment is available on the management company's website at www.rcm.at or rcm-international.com (Corporate Governance menu).
+Information on the management company's strategies for considering sustainability risks in their decision-making processes regarding investment is available on the management company's website at www.rcm.at or rcm-international.com (menu, Corporate Governance).